Programs and Policy Public Square

 4. Do you have any other general comments about the content or the layout of the table?

-This public square will be open until January 20, 2017.
+The moderator of this public square will inform participants at least 2 weeks in advance of the public square's last day for comments.
 Please add your comments and thoughts by then.
 Also, make sure to check back to see other responses and continue the discussion!
 We appreciated your input and feedback on this important document.

 September is Newborn Screening Awareness Month, and Baby’s First Test, along with organizations, states, providers, and families across the nation, celebrate the month by helping raise awareness about newborn screening.
 This is typically done by social media campaigns, creation of new educational materials, hosting events, and sharing stories and experiences with newborn screening.